manfre/django-on-windows-talk/slides.rst

 - Configure to behave like a WSGI daemon

-  - Only load needed modules
+  - Apache balancer should handle everything not needed by Django project

 - Disable logging